Bat Creek Stone – photo by Scott Wolter

 The raping pair appeared and provide the one rope.

 This interpretation recalls the riddle of the Sator-Rotas Square.
 The inner ring of that puzzle is formed by the repeating letters E, P, E, R, E… or, P, E, R, E … which now look suspiciously familiar.
 The words ‘ro’ ,’or’, ‘op’, and ‘po’ are notable in that puzzle as well as ‘en’ and ‘ne’.
+Notice the clever reversal of the N to create the Hebrew letter a.

 The Number Riddle